karacsre/karacsre/README.md

-### Hi there, Im Kara 👋
+### Hi there, Im Kara:sparkling_heart:

+<h3>About Me:woman_technologist:</h3>

-Detail-oriented Site Reliability Engineer with +5 years of demonstrated success in Cloud Computing Infrastructure, and Optimization.
-I am passionate about learning new technologies.
+a detail-oriented <b>Site Reliability Engineer</b> with +5 years of demonstrated success in Cloud Computing, Infrastructure, and Optimization.
+I am passionate about learning new technologies & <b>all things SRE</b>!
 I am currently seeking an opportunity that offers professional growth and will allow me to utilize my skills in these areas.

-Tech Stack:
+<b>:computer:Tech Stack:</b>
 - Linux
 - Python
 - AWS